tit0uanf/EVeilM/README.md

 =======================

-EVeilM is an PoC EVM Bytecode Obfuscator.
+EVeilM is a PoC EVM Bytecode Obfuscator.

 This tool helps you **analyze** and **obfuscate** EVM bytecode, enhancing the security of your contracts and protecting your intellectual property.